google/WebFundamentals/src/content/en/tools/chrome-devtools/network-performance/reference.md

 Use large rows when you want more whitespace in your network requests table.
 Some columns also provide a little more information when using large rows.
-For example, the bottom value of the **Size** is the uncompressed size of a request.
+For example, the bottom value of the **Size** column is the uncompressed size of a request.

 <figure>
   <img src="imgs/large-request-rows.png"
        alt="An example of large request rows in the Requests pane.">
   <figcaption>
-    <b>Figure 36</b>.
+    <b>Figure 37</b>.
 An example of large request rows in the Requests pane
   </figcaption>
 </figure>